Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: The image of the induced map

 \section{The image of the induced map}

 Now we discuss progress towards answering \Cref{q:DNBimage} and \Cref{conj:mainimage}.
-Let $\mathcal{B}$ denote a set of properly immersed oriented lines and immersed oriented curves in $\G$.
+Consider a set $\mathcal{B}$ of properly immersed oriented lines and immersed oriented curves in $\G$.
 Define $\Map(\G,\mathcal{B})$ as the subgroup of mapping classes on $\G$ that fixes each class in $\mathcal{B}$ (and its orientation) up to proper homotopy.
 Let $\Map^\star(\G,\mathcal{B})$ denote the subgroup of mapping classes that preserve the lines and curves in $\mathcal{B}$ setwise (but possibly reverse the orientations).
+For the rest of the section, fix the collection $\mathcal{B}$ of lines and curves in $\G$ that are the images of boundary components of $S$ via the proper deformation retraction $S \to \G$.